weianyin/weianyin/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### About me
+### :smile: About me
-I'm currently a data science master's student at Stanford University.
+I'm currently a Data Science master's student at Stanford University.
 Prior to that, I obtained my bachelor's degree in Mathematics and Statistics at University of Illinois Urbana Champaign.

 I enjoy leveraging data-driven insights and SOA machine learning models to solve real-world challenges, spanning from optimizing models for better performance to mitigating bias in LLM.